Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Spatial-temporal model of relationship network

 To model the spatial aspect of the interactions, we assume that different pairs might have different geo-profiles of interactions.
 Namely, we assume that the interaction of specific pair is spatially distributed according to a pair-specific Gaussian mixture model:

-In Equation~\ref{eq:GMM}, $C$ is the number of components, $w_{ij}^c$ is the weight of $c$-th cluster for pair $i,j$.
-More weights on specific cluster on space means more chances of appearance within the cluster.
+In Equation~\ref{eq:GMM}, $C$ is the number of components, $ {\mathcal N}(\bx; {\bf m}_{ij}^c,\Sigma_{ij}^c) $ denotes for 2-D multi-variate normal distribution with mean ${\bf m}_{ij}^c$ and covariance $\Sigma_{ij}^c$, and $w_{ij}^c$ is the weight of $c$-th component for pair $i,j$.
+The number of components $C$ was obtained using Ref.~\cite{Pelleg:2000:XEK:645529.657808}, where BIC scores were used to optimize the number of components.
+More weights on specific component on space means more chances of appearance within the cluster of the component.
 For simplicity, the dynamics of the weights over time has been ignored.

 We would like to note that the use of Gaussian mixtures rather than a single Gaussian model is justified by the observation that interactions among the same pair might have different modalities (e.g., school, or movies, etc.).
 In this sense, the model borrows from the mixed membership stochastic block model~\cite{MMSB}, which assumes that the agents can interact while assuming different roles.